-- 1. The DATA packet MUST NOT be sent if the value of the SeqNumForSend variable of the Session object is equivalent to the value of the HighWaterForSend variable of the Session object. - Otherwise, the value of the SEQNUM field of the DATA packet MUST be set to the value of the SeqNumForSend variable plus 1, the DATA packet MUST be sent, and the value of the SeqNumForSend variable MUST then be incremented by 1. - 3.
-Upon receiving a packet, the value of the HighWaterForSend variable MUST be set to the value of the WNDW field of the received packet.
+- The DATA packet MUST NOT be sent if the value of the SeqNumForSend variable of the Session object is equivalent to the value of the HighWaterForSend variable of the Session object. - Otherwise, the value of the SEQNUM field of the DATA packet is set to the value of the SeqNumForSend variable plus 1, the DATA packet is sent, and the value of the SeqNumForSend variable is incremented by 1. - Upon receiving a packet, the value of the HighWaterForSend variable isset to the value of the WNDW field of the received packet.